Anchorsify/Anchorsify.github.io/_pages/Mist.md

  - Scale: 5
  - Limit: CHA/40

 Effects: You can conceal one additional person, or person-sized object, with Genshin no Jutsu per Rank.
 This requires Genshin to be active on yourself, and each additional person or object concealed this way increases its Upkeep by 2.
-People and objects concealed this way may use your Stealth TN in place of their own; if you’re hiding a group, you make only a single Stealth roll for the entire group.
+People and objects concealed this way may use your Stealth roll in place of their own; if you’re hiding a group, you make only a single Stealth roll for the entire group.

 #### --( Meimei Arashi - Invisible Tempest )--
 Wrapping a weapon or held object in your chakra-induced veil of invisibility is easy; unfortunately, that does not extend to thrown weapons, as their invisibility comes to an end as soon as they leave your grasp.
 This technique exists specifically to patch that hole in the Niou’s invisibility: it allows you to veil one or more thrown weapons in your chakra, keeping them unseen until they’ve struck their target.